IceHe/lib/snips/message-queues/kafka.md

     - Furthermore, we assume each message published is read by at least one consumer (often many), hence we strive to make consumption as cheap as possible.
 - We have also found, from experience building and running a number of similar systems, that efficiency is a key to effective multi-tenant _( 多租户 )_ operations.
     - If the downstream infrastructure service can easily become a bottleneck due to a small bump in usage by the application, such small changes will often create problems.
-    - By being very fast we help ensure that the application will tip-over under load before the infrastructure.
+    - By being very fast we help ensure that the application will tip-over _( 翻倒 )_ under load before the infrastructure.
     - This is particularly important when trying to run a centralized service that supports dozens or hundreds of applications on a centralized cluster as changes in usage patterns are a near-daily occurrence.
 - We discussed disk efficiency in the previous section.
     - Once poor disk access patterns have been eliminated, there are two common causes of inefficiency in this type of system :
         - too many small I/O operations, and
         - excessive **byte copying**.
 - The small I/O problem happens both between the client and the server and in the server's own persistent operations.
-- To avoid this, our protocol is built around a "message set" abstraction that naturally groups messages together.
+- To avoid this, our **protocol is built around a "message set" abstraction that naturally groups messages together.**
-    - This allows network requests to group messages together and amortize _( 分期偿还 )_ the overhead of the network roundtrip rather than sending a single message at a time.
+    - This **allows network requests to group messages together and amortize _( 分期偿还 )_ the overhead of the network roundtrip rather than sending a single message at a time.**
     - The server in turn appends chunks of messages to its log in one go, and the consumer fetches large linear chunks at a time.
 - This simple optimization produces orders of magnitude _( 数个数量级的 )_ speed up.
-    - Batching leads to larger network packets, larger sequential disk operations, contiguous memory blocks, and so on, all of which allows Kafka to turn a bursty stream of random message writes into linear writes that flow to the consumers.
+    - **Batching leads to larger network packets, larger sequential disk operations, contiguous memory blocks, and so on, all of which allows Kafka to turn a bursty stream of random message writes into linear writes that flow to the consumers.**
 - The other inefficiency is in byte copying.
     - At low message rates this is not an issue, but under load the impact is significant.
-    - To avoid this we employ a standardized binary message format that is shared by the producer, the broker, and the consumer (so data chunks can be transferred without modification between them).
+    - To avoid this we **employ a standardized binary message format that is shared by the producer, the broker, and the consumer (so data chunks can be transferred without modification between them).**
 - The message log maintained by the broker is itself just a directory of files, each populated by a sequence of message sets that have been written to disk in the same format used by the producer and consumer.
     - Maintaining this common format allows optimization of the most important operation: network transfer of persistent log chunks.
-    - Modern unix operating systems offer a highly optimized code path for transferring data out of pagecache to a socket;
+    - **Modern unix operating systems offer a highly optimized code path for transferring data out of pagecache to a socket;**
         - in Linux this is done with the [sendfile system call](https://man7.org/linux/man-pages/man2/sendfile.2.html).
 - To understand the impact of sendfile, it is important to understand the **common data path for transfer of data from file to socket** :
     - 1\.
 The **operating system reads data from the disk into pagecache in kernel space**
     - 2\.
 The **application reads the data from kernel space into a user-space buffer**